 In this tutorial, we will learn how to increase SSH Connection timeout value in Linux.

 Tmout is a bash variable to auto-logout Linux users when there isn’t any activity.
+By default it is very short.
 We can change it based on our requirements.